Joseph E. Woodworth

 Joseph E. Woodworth (1837-1889) was a ship builder, merchant, and member of the Woodworth political family.

 Life

-Joseph was born in 1837 in Nova Scotia, the son of Benjamin B. Woodworth, a Justice of the Peace and important business figure in Kings County, as well as a United Empire Loyalist.
+Joseph was born in 1837 in Nova Scotia, the son of Benjamin B. Woodworth, a Justice of the Peace and important business figure in Kings County.
 He was the brother of Douglas Benjamin Woodworth.

 He was educated in Kings County, and began a career as a shipbuilder, constructing the largest vessels in the county at that time.
 Woodworth eventually moved west, becoming a pioneer of Manitoba after settling in Brandon.
 There he began a career as a merchant and real-estate broker.

 In 1883, he was elected to the Legislative Assembly of Manitoba, representing Brandon in the 5th Legislature.
 He won that election with 57% of the vote.

 Marriage and children

 Joseph married Nancy Cox, daughter of Joseph Cox and Mary Bigelow, and had two children: